Last updated on May 18, 2026

 Power Level 2

 A level 2 deck is slightly more cohesive than a level 1 deck but still lacks a strong winning strategy.
-Itโs more likely to depend on a few very specific cards for some janky Commander interactions without really having a consistent way of finding them.
-These could also be decks that have too many ideas put into them instead of just one clear strategy with ways to make it consistent.
+Itโs more likely to depend on a few very specific cards for some janky commander without really having a consistent way of closing out the game.
+These could also be decks that have too many ideas put into them instead of just one clear, consistent strategy.

 Power Level 3